matplotlib/matplotlib/doc/faq/environment_variables_faq.rst

 .. envvar:: MPLCONFIGDIR

-  This is the directory used to store user customizations to matplotlib, as well as some caches to improve performance.
-If :envvar:`MPLCONFIGDIR` is not defined, :file:`{HOME}/.config/matplotlib` is generally used on unix-like systems and :file:`{HOME}/.matplotlib` is used on other platforms, if they are writable.
-Otherwise, the python standard library :func:`tempfile.gettempdir` is used to find a base directory in which the :file:`matplotlib` subdirectory is created.
+  This is the directory used to store user customizations to Matplotlib, as well as some caches to improve performance.
+If :envvar:`MPLCONFIGDIR` is not defined, :file:`{HOME}/.config/matplotlib` and :file:`{HOME}/.cache/matplotlib` are used on Linux, and :file:`{HOME}/.matplotlib` on other platforms, if they are writable.
+Otherwise, the Python standard library's `tempfile.gettempdir` is used to find a base directory in which the :file:`matplotlib` subdirectory is created.

 .. envvar:: PATH